klustria/oci-devops-helidon-example/README.md

    * `region` - From OCI Console's home screen, open the `Region` menu, and then click `Manage Regions`.
 Locate the Home Region and copy the Region identifier.
    * `user_ocid` - This can be retrieved by opening the `Profile` menu and clicking on `My Profile`.
 Under `User information`, click `Show` to display the entire ID or click `Copy` to copy it to your clipboard.

    **Note:** Ensure that `region` reflects your home region as this exercise will not work in other regions.
-If DevOps resources provisioning, that will be performed in the next section will be done on the same home region, then use the `region` parameter for this purpose.
+If DevOps resources provisioning, that will be performed in the next section, will be done on the same home region, then use the `region` parameter for this purpose.
 However, if the intention is to target DevOps provisioning on a different non-home region, then for this step, set the value of the `home_region` parameter instead.
 3. Go to the `init` directory.
    ```shell
    cd init